-Prepare your pet with these summertime pet care tips.
+Protect your pet with these summertime pet care tips.

 - Stay on top of flea and tick prevention – Similar to heartworm prevention, the summer months are not the time to get lazy with flea and tick meds.
 Fleas are fairly dormant in the winter but come out in full force during warmer weather.
-Ticks come out in full force once the weather gets nice; their breeding season is April, May and June.
+Ticks come out in full force once the weather gets nice; their breeding season is April, May, and June.

 - Alleviate allergies - Just like humans, your pets can get allergies.
 Airborne allergens in the spring can cause problems for your pet, including sneezing, coughing, excessive scratching, and runny eyes.
-If you think your pet may be suffering from seasonal allergies, call Stones River Veterinary Hospital today and set up an appointment.
+If you think your pet may be suffering from seasonal allergies, call CreekWood Veterinary Hospital today and set up an appointment.

-- Get your pet microchipped - If your pet isn't already microchipped, now's the time to get it done.
+- Get your pet microchipped - If your pet isn't microchipped, now's the time to get it done.
 Your pet spends exponentially more time outside in the warmer months, which unfortunately increases the chance that he or she could get out.